 The more I teach, the more I am fascinated by the behaviours and activities associated with learning, and with mathematical thinking.

 I take interest in environments that occasion mathematical thinking, the role of autonomy in mathematics classrooms, affective aspects of learning mathematics, and mathematics teacher professional growth.
-My current research focuses on mathematics teacher professional learning communities, particularly via social media, and the generative possibilities of such spaces.
-I’m currently an associate professor at the University of the Fraser Valley, where I teach mathematics, mathematics methods, and math for teachers courses.
+My research interests include environments that occasion mathematical thinking and engagement, the role of autonomy in classrooms, affective aspects of learning mathematics, mathematics teacher professional growth, and self-organized professional learning communities (including those formed via social media) along with the generative possibilities of such spaces.

-You can find more of my scholarly work on my ResearchGate Profile.
+You can find more of my scholarly work on my ResearchGate Profile and other musings and links via my account on Twitter at @JudytaLarsen.

 Feel free to contact me via this form: